AliiMustafa/holbertonschool-simple_shell/README.md

 # Simple Shell

-A simple shell implementation in .
+A simple shell implementation in C .

 ## Table of Contents